adiogale/CS474/ExceptionOperations.md

     - For control to move to Catch block, a ThrowExpression must be used in Try block.
     - If ThrowExpression is used in Try block, then all subsequent statements are skipped and it will be moved to catch.
     - Catch block prints the reason of the exception by default and then evaluates the catchExp.
 At the end, it will return the reason of the exception.
+    - This case can be nested inside each other.
+The control will always move to the catch block.

     ```
     // try-catch block.
 It will try to evaluate Try block.
 If Throw is used in it, control will move to Catch.